Mansa railway station

-Mansa railway station is located in Mansa district in the Indian state of Punjab and serves Mansa city which is the administrative headquarter of the district.
+Mansa railway station is located in the Mansa district of the Indian state of Punjab and serves the city of Mansa, the administrative headquarter of the district.
 Its station code is MSZ.
-Mansa station falls under Delhi railway division of Northern Railway zone of Indian Railways.
+Mansa station falls under the Delhi railway division of the Northern Railway zone of Indian Railways.

 The railway station

 Mansa railway station is located at an elevation of 223 m.
-This station is located on the double track, broad gauge, Jakhal–Bathinda section of Delhi–Fazilka line.
+The station is located on the double track, broad gauge, Jakhal–Bathinda section of the Delhi–Fazilka line.

 Electrification

-Mansa railway station is situated on double track electrified line.
+Mansa railway station is situated on a double track electrified line.
 There are three electrified tracks at the station.

 Amenities

-Mansa railway station has one booking window, no enquiry office and all basic amenities like drinking water, public toilets, sheltered area with adequate seating.
+Mansa railway station lacks an enquiry office, but has a booking window and all basic amenities like drinking water, public toilets and a sheltered area with adequate seating.
 There are two platforms at the station and one foot overbridge (FOB).
-Another foot overbridge across railway tracks of station provides pedestrian connectivity between residential areas.
+Another foot overbridge across the railway tracks of the station provides pedestrian connectivity between residential areas.